ksmith6/sdc-capstone/README.md

 We followed the instructions in John Chen's document Section 2.5 to download and extract the pre-trained model and weights from [Faster R-CNN with Resnet] (http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz), and leveraged the training data on `just_traffic_light.bag` rosbag data.

 After training was complete, we freeze the best checkpoint 1911 as the final model.
+Our model can be downloaded from https://drive.google.com/open?id=0B8PSf2JS7ts2VDNSWmI1MVZRSDQ.
 We ran the scripts John Chen's team provided to verify the classification of `rosbag` images.

 We toggle between the sim model and the real Carla model by setting ros parameter `model_type` to CNN for the launch files corresponding to sim (`styx.launch`) vs. the Carla model (`site.launch`).